cnp3/Linksimulator/README.md

 ./receiver :: server_port
 ```

-The program only alter the _forward_  direction of the data transfert, traffic from the
-receiver to the sender will be left untouched.
+You can control the direction (i.e. forward, reverse or both ways) of the
+traffic which is affected by the program.

 Use this to test your programs in the events of losses, delays, ...

-Feel free to hack it and submit pull request for bug fixes or new features,
+Feel free to hack it and submit pull request for bug fixes, ...
-e.g. to also affect reverse traffic (e.g. with an optional command-line switch)